Egypt sells $600 million to import basic goods

 Sunday's auction was held for banks with clients importing staple commodities such as wheat, cooking oil, tea, meat, fish, beans, butter, corn and baby milk, components for drugs and vaccines as well as spare parts, the central bank said.

-The central bank auction coincides with the start of the wheat harvest for which farmers urgently need fuel supplies to run harvesters and transport crops to storage centers.
+The central bank auction coincides with the start of the wheat harvest for which farmers urgently need fuel supplies to run harvesters and transport the crop to storage centres.

 The central bank did not say when it would hold its next special auction, saying only that future sales would be announced in a statement.